Federal Motor Carrier Safety Administration (FMCSA), DOT.

 It is worth repeating that neither the May 31 notice nor today's notice propose or proposed any rule change or new safety requirements.
 Instead, the Agency sought feedback from farm organizations, farmers, and the public on the agency's long-standing interpretations of existing rules, so it could then determine whether any adjustments were needed to improve understanding of the current safety regulations.

 First, the Agency sought comment on whether it needed to provide additional guidance or information to explain the distinction between intra- and interstate commerce in the agricultural industry.
 Second, the Agency asked whether it should distinguish between indirect and direct compensation in deciding whether a farm vehicle driver is eligible for the exception to the commercial driver's license (CDL) requirements in 49 CFR 383.3(d)(1).
-Third, the Agency asked for comments on how best to define implements of husbandry so that such equipment is exempted from safety regulations in a uniform, practical manner.
+Third, the Agency asked for comments on how best to define implements of husbandry so that such equipment is exempted from safety regulations in a uniform, practical Start Printed Page 50434manner.
 In response to requests, FMCSA extended the initial comment period from June 30, 2011, to August 1, 2011.
 FMCSA received about 1,700 comments on the notice, including more than 155 from farm organizations and 13 from State governments.

 Interstate Versus Intrastate Commerce

 The issue of what constitutes interstate commerce has been adjudicated many times over many decades, and FMCSA's interpretations are governed by the findings of the Federal courts.
 Although the various cases are heavily fact-specific, the general rule is set forth in the Agency's guidance to Q. 6 under 49 CFR 390.3, which is posted on our Web site: